 By now, ‘raising the bar’ had become more of a regular experience than an exception to the norm, and accomplishments piled up quickly.
-Clients rushed for custom fonts and soon we got the chance to work with the likes of Lipton and Telenor, which opened up additional business opportunities, and further increased our international portfolio.
-Eventually we moved to a brand new office and expanded the team to four designers, setting the stage for the Fontfabric of today.
+Clients rushed for custom fonts and soon we got the chance to work with corporate typography for the likes of Lipton and Telenor, which opened up additional business opportunities, and further increased our international portfolio.
+Eventually, we moved to a brand new office and expanded the team to four designers, setting the stage for the Fontfabric of today.

 The Glober Award

 Glober won Best Text Typeface at Modern Cyrillic 2014 and it definitely came as a surprise.
 We didn’t specifically prepare our fonts for contests back then.
 I myself was not even aware that an event of that magnitude was coming up.
 The competition was diverse and very tough, with strong entries across the board.
-It was held once every five years and you could view it as the World Championships in Cyrillic typography, I guess.
-The jury and organizers were both top-notch, and with open submission guidelines you can imagine the sheer volume of applications we were up against.
+They held it once every five years and you could view it as the World Championships in Cyrillic typography, I guess.
+The jury and organizers were both top-notch, and with open submission guidelines, you can imagine the sheer volume of applications we were up against.

 The Rust Series